Joint Beamforming Design for RIS-enabled Integrated Positioning and Communication in Millimeter Wave Systems: Abstract

 \section{Abstract}

-Integrated positioning and communication (IPAC) system and reconfigurable intelligent surface (RIS) are both considered to be key technologies for future wireless networks.
-Therefore, in this paper, we propose a RIS-enabled IPAC scheme with the millimeter wave system.
-First, we derive the explicit expressions of the time-of-arrival (ToA)-based Cram\'er-Rao bound (CRB) and positioning error bound (PEB) for the RIS-aided system as the positioning metrics.
-Then, we formulate the IPAC system by jointly optimizing active beamforming in the base station (BS) and passive beamforming at the RIS.
-This joint optimization problem aims to minimize the transmit power, while satisfying the communication data rate and PEB constraints.
-Finally, we propose an efficient two-stage algorithm to solve the optimization problem based on a series of methods such as the exhaustive search and semidefinite relaxation (SDR).
-Simulation results show that by changing various critical system parameters, the proposed RIS-enabled IPAC system can cater to both reliable data rates and high-precision positioning across diverse transmission scenarios through adjustments of critical system parameters.
+Integrated positioning and communication (IPAC) and reconfigurable intelligent surface (RIS) are emerging as crucial technologies for the future of wireless networks.
+In this paper, we propose a RIS-enabled IPAC framework with the assistance of the millimeter wave.
+Initially, we derive explicit expressions of the time-of-arrival (ToA)-based Cram\'er-Rao bound (CRB) and positioning error bound (PEB), serving as performance metrics for positioning.
+Then, we optimize the integrated system by designing both active beamforming at the base station (BS) and passive beamforming at the RIS.
+This joint optimization problem aims to minimize the transmit power while satisfying the communication rate and PEB constraints.
+Subsequently, we propose an efficient two-stage method to solve this non-convex problem, incorporating exhaustive search and semidefinite relaxation (SDR) techniques.
+Finally, simulation results reveal the effectiveness of the proposed RIS-enabled IPAC system, capable of ensuring reliable data rates and high-precision positioning across diverse transmission scenarios through adjustments of critical system parameters.